Computer Science and Engineering (CSE)

-With dedicated Christian faculty and a one of a kind work environment, Taylor University’s Computer Science & Engineering (CSE) department is a unique and challenging program that provides real world experience.
+With dedicated Christian faculty and a one-of-a-kind work environment, Computer Science & Engineering (CSE) at Taylor University is a unique and challenging program that provides real world experience.
 Our ABET Accredited Computer Engineering Program has a 97% job placement rate before graduation.

 We offer excellence in and out of the classroom with specializations in: New Media, Business Information Systems, Graphics, Artificial Intelligence, Systems, Scientific Computing, and Software Studio.
-You can study what you love and get a job with places like Walmart Corporate, Chick-fil-A, Eli Lilly, Lockheed Martin, Wycliffe Bible Translators and Sentry Data Systems after you graduate.
+You can study what you love and get a job with places like Walmart Corporate, Chick-fil-A, Eli Lilly and Company, Lockheed Martin, Wycliffe Bible Translators, and Sentry Data Systems.

 Taylor’s CSE Faculty will also prepare you to think about your work from an ethical and theological standpoint:

-No matter what direction you want to go with your degree – corporate, non-profit, missions, graduate school – Taylor’s CSE program can get you there.
+No matter where you want to go next with your degree—corporate, non-profit, missions, graduate school—Taylor’s CSE program can get you there.
 Visit our department website for more information.

 Take the Next Step

 Interested?
 Watch our videos, check out our degrees and majors, or better yet, visit us and see the Euler Science Complex!